 artist statement

-Working from a studio residency at St Mary's Church, Battersea, my practice shifts between the historic architecture of the main building and the crypt below.
+Working from a studio residency at St Mary's Church, Battersea, London, my daily process shifts between the historic architecture of the main building and the crypt below.
 The crypt operates as a kindergarten during term time.
-Working within this space during school holidays places my practice in direct dialogue with the visual environments of childhood.
-This stark physical contrast between the monumental weight of the church and the bright, primary elements of the kindergarten directly informs my use of highly tactile material processes to disrupt the polished veneers of consumerism.
-Deeply rooted in painting, the work frequently expands into printmaking, sculpture, and installation.
-By physically stamping plastic egg cartons into paint to create dense relief patterns, and observing how pigment behaves across different supports, the work moves between intimately scaled rigid panels, large-scale unstretched canvas, and spatial interventions.
-Through this material inquiry, the practice balances industrial repetition with intuitive gesture, sustaining a deliberate oscillation between systemic critique and radical hope.
+Creating within this space during school holidays places my work in direct dialogue with the visual environments of childhood.
+This stark physical contrast directly informs my use of highly tactile material processes to disrupt the polished veneers of consumerism.